Breeding Location:

 Range and Habitat

-Turkey Vulture: Breeds from southern British Columbia, central Saskatchewan, the Great Lakes, and New Hampshire southward.
+Turkey Vulture: Breeds from southern British Columbia, central Saskatchewan, the Great Lakes, and Maine southward.
 Spends winters in the Southwest and eastern U.S. northward to southern New England.
+Ranges have expanded northward.
 Preferred habitats include deciduous forests, woodlands, and scrublands; often seen over adjacent farmlands.

 Breeding and Nesting